john-friedman/datamule-python/datamule/docs-rewrite/docs/datamule-python/portfolio/document.md

 Parses a document into dictionary form, and applies a mapping dict.
 Currently supports all XML files as well as:
 `10-K`, `10-Q`, `8-K`, `SC 13D`, and `SC 13G`.

+## `visualize`

+Opens a document using webbrowser.
+Only works for certain file extensions.

 ## `tables`
 ```python
 document.tables()